 Congratulations to the following Iowa coaches for their wins at IC

-Practice Problem 1 Impact of Social Media October 10, 2014
+Practice Problem 1 Treatment of Animals October 22, 2015

-Practice Problem 2 Processed Foods December 5, 2014
+Practice Problem 2 Disappearing Languages December 14, 2015

 Iowa Future Problem Solving welcomes you to our website.
 Future Problem Solving teaches students how to think, not what to think.
 We use a 6-step problem solving process to engage students in thinking beyond the obvious.